-To sum up, conservation agricultural production techniques increase crop yields and profitability while also protecting the environment and conserving land.
+To sum up, CA production techniques increase crop yields and profitability while also protecting the environment and conserving soil and water.
 CA offers a path to more economical and effective sustainability agriculture by improving soil health, lowering production costs, and boosting resilience.

 Conservation agriculture and soil health.